Samantha Akinyi: Club career

+Harambee Starlets player Samantha Akinyi begun her coaching journey on Friday, November 11, 2021, after being duly certified after attending a CAF D coaching course in Baba Dogo.

 International career

 She was the starting goalkeeper for Kenya in a 2016 Africa Women Cup of Nations qualification match against Equatorial Guinea.
 She represented Kenya at the 2016 Africa Women Cup of Nations, and was the goalkeeper in the match against Ghana.